Rasul Amin: Civil war

-In 1990 Amin warned "If the United States cuts or reduces its aid to the Afghan cause, it will be replaced by the Arabs.
+In 1990 Amin warned, "If the United States cuts or reduces its aid to the Afghan cause, it will be replaced by the Arabs.
 Afghanistan would not be at peace for a long time".
-Amin's prediction came true when in the 1990s the US and the Soviet left a power vacuum and a civil war broke out where the warring factions were all supported by one of Afghanistan's neighbour countries.
+Amin's prediction came true when in the 1990s the US and the Soviets left a power vacuum and a civil war broke out where the warring factions were all supported by one of Afghanistan's neighbouring countries.
 At that time he always kept an automatic rifle behind his chair and a pistol on his desk.
 In 1996 he said about that Afghan Civil War "This is not truly an Afghan fight.
 Only a few people who want power sell themselves to foreigners."

 Post-Taliban Afghanistan

-Rasul also played an important role in Rome Conference held in 2001 under the supervision of former king Mohammad Zahir Shah.
+Rasul Amin also played an important role in Rome Conference held in 2001 under the supervision of former king Mohammad Zahir Shah.
 After the fall of the Taliban regime, Prof. Amin returned to Afghanistan.
 At the Bonn conference, he was appointed Minister of Education in the Interim Administration of Afghanistan, representing the Rome Group.
 When the new school year was opened in March 2002, he said: "We have decided to project a new image of ourselves.
 We have to forget the past if we want to rebuild this country".
 During his ministry he visited Japan and met with Emperor of Japan.

 Amin organised peace conferences, seminars and workshops for Afghanistan.
 The most famous seminar was in Pearl Continental, Peshawar, Pakistan during 1991, whose chief guest and chair person was Prime Minister, Benazir Bhutto.
 American scholar on Afghanistan Louis Dupree and his wife, Nancy Hatch Dupree, were close friends of Amin.

 In 2001, Amin became the first Education Minister of Afghanistan.
 He stated that Afghan girls should be given priority in their education and said, "there was a big task to rebuild his homeland (Afghanistan) education system after 24 years of unrest".
 That was his "to do" list in his early days as Afghanistan education minister.
 He was so committed to fulfil his duties.
 He resigned in 2002.
 He decided to devote himself fully to the intellectual regeneration of Afghanistan and to Afghan-Pak friendship.
 The 2004 article "Resolving the Afghan-Pakistan Border Question" is one of many articles by him.